kenrmayfield/Proxmox-Desktop-Client/README.md

 ## About
 It's purpose is as designed.
 A way to remote virtual machines in my homelab without having to log in to Proxmox WebGUI.
-The intent mostly was for the use of SPICE (virt-viewer) connectivity as some of my remote needs I can't use RDP but console view.
+The intent was to quickly remote my virtual machines without the need to login and navigate the full Proxmox GUI.
+The other solution out there only supported SPICE and I have containers and Non-Spice virtual machines I want to access at the Console level.

 ## Requirements for SPICE
 - Virt-viewer && UsbDk (https://www.spice-space.org/download.html).